niemtec/niemtec/README.md

-## Hi 👋

 I'm a software developer with a Computer Science degree specialising in Artificial Intelligence.
-I'm currently working in the world of mobile app development using Flutter, I have experience with .NET Core micro-service backend glued together with GraphQL and gRPC.
-I tinker with home automation and sometimes cobble together a post or two on my [blog](niemtec.com).
+I work in mobile app development with Flutter, and I'm currently exploring Swift and iOS development.
+I tinker with home automation, obsess over knowledge systems, and occasionally cobble together a post or two on my blog.